Near-One/rainbow-token-connector/README.md

 }

 impl BridgeTokenFactory {
+    /// Initializes the contract.
+    /// `prover_account`: NEAR account of the Near Prover contract;
+    /// `locker_address`: Ethereum address of the locker contract, in hex.
+    #[init]
+    pub fn new(prover_account: AccountId, locker_address: String) -> Self;

     /// Relays the lock event from Ethereum.
-  /// If given token doesn't exist yet in `tokens` map, create new one
-  /// Name will be <hex(evm_address)>.<current_id>
+    /// Uses prover to validate that proof is correct and relies on a canonical Ethereum chain.
-  /// Send `mint` action to that token.
+    /// Send `mint` action to the token that is specified in the proof.
     #[payable]
     pub fn mint(&mut self, proof: Proof);

     /// Withdraws funds from NEAR to Ethereum.
     /// This will burn the token in the appropriate BridgeToken contract.
     /// And create an event for Ethereum to unlock the token. pub fn withdraw(token_account: AccountId, amount: Balance, recipient: EvmAddress);

     /// Deploys BridgeToken contract for the given EVM address in hex code.
+    /// The name of new NEP21 compatible contract will be <hex(evm_address)>.<current_id>.
     #[payable]
     pub fn deploy_bridge_token(address: String);
 }

 struct BridgeToken {